sybrenjansen/mpire/README.rst

 initialization.
 More details on these benchmarks can be found in this `blog post`_.
 All code for these benchmarks can be found in this project_.

+In short, the main reasons why MPIRE is faster are:

+- When ``fork`` is available we can make use of copy-on-write shared objects, which reduces the need to copy objects that need to be shared over child processes
+- Workers can hold state over multiple tasks.
+Therefore you can choose to load a big file or send resources over only once per worker
+- Automatic task chunking

 The following graph shows the average normalized results of all three benchmarks.
 Results for individual benchmarks can be found in the `blog post`_.
 The benchmarks were run on a Linux machine with 20 cores, with disabled hyperthreading and 200GB of RAM.
 For each task, experiments were run with different numbers of processes/workers and results were